 Add tags to AWS resources

-This guide demonstrates how to add tags to AWS S3 buckets and ECR repositories using Port self-service actions and GitHub Actions.
+This guide demonstrates how to add tags to AWS S3 buckets and ECR repositories using Port workflows and GitHub Actions.
+Each workflow collects the resource and tags from the user, then dispatches a GitHub Actions workflow that applies the tags in AWS.

 Common use cases